• Facebook

 The best way to reheat leftover ham is to place it in a covered dish, then bake it at 325 degrees F for 20 minutes or until heated through.
 You can also reheat individual slices of ham in the microwave, just take care not to overcook it so that it doesn’t get tough.

-A ham covered in glaze.
+A ham coated in homemade glaze.

 • Orange: Add 1/2 cup freshly squeezed orange juice, the zest of one orange, 1/2 teaspoon of ground cinnamon and a pinch of ground cloves.